Numatic International: Domestic vacuums (Henry)

 Henry has a number of models, such as the Henry Cordless (which is run off chargeable batteries), the Henry Micro (which reduces exposure to allergens), and the Henry Xtra (which is made specifically for carpets and cleaning pet hair).
 Henry also has many variations of the name that is on the vacuum, such as Hetty (which is pink, has long eyelashes, and leans towards a female target market), Harry (which is green, was originally called Henry Hound, and leans towards pet owners), James (which was originally yellow, but its colour was changed to blue in 2019, and has a caddy top), and many others.
 Henry is most prominent in the United Kingdom where it is manufactured, but it can be purchased in other countries.
 Since Henrys original release in 1981, a family of vacuum cleaners have been introduced in different sizes and colours with different specifications and uses (including a wet and dry model and a multi-functional wet/dry and carpet shampoo cleaner).
 All the original series, some of which have now been discontinued, are based on British names, such as Basil, Edward, Charles and George.

-Numatic International has also made many vacuum cleaners differing from the 2010 range, many of which are no longer sold as of 2016.
-The Henry and Hetty vacuum cleaners have also, since 2010, expanded to desktop cleaners, toys, spray mops, boxes and office file holders (and a specially-made Airo-Brush head has also been made for them).
-Accessories for them include stainless steel tubes, HepaFlo dust bags, an upholstery tool, a crevice tool, a Nuflex threaded hose, a double taper hose/full adapter, two 36-volt battery packs (which only apply to Henry and Hetty Cordless), a Numatic Airo-Brush Head with rotating bristles (only applying to Henry Xtra), a soft dusting brush and an upholstery nozzle with a sliding brush.